candypay/docs/pages/docs/api/candymachine/generate-qr-code.md

-# Generate CandyMachine minting code
+# Generate Candy Machine minting code

 Generate a 'headless-minting' QR codes and Tap to Mint links for your NFT collection via its Candy Machine v2 ID.
 The end-user would **need to pay the gas and minting fees**